tilalahmad/Test/README.md

 ###Output

-+ Most examples will perform operations on documents and save them to the root of the SD card.
++ Examples will perform operations on documents and save them to the root of the SD card.
-+ Other examples display output on screen.

 ##Download the Examples

-Please [Download the Aspose.Words for Android Examples](https://github.com/asposewords/Aspose_Words_Android/archive/master.zip) to try them at your end.
+Please [Download the Aspose.Pdf for Android Examples](https://github.com/asposepdf/Aspose_Pdf_Android/archive/master.zip) to try them at your end.

 ##How to use the Examples?

-Firstly make sure that you have the ADT bundle installed and that you have downloaded and extracted the latest version of [Aspose.Words for Android](http://www.aspose.com/community/files/74/android-apis/aspose.words-for-android/category1430.aspx).
+Firstly make sure that you have the ADT bundle installed and that you have downloaded and extracted the latest version of [Aspose.Pdf for Android](http://www.aspose.com/community/files/74/android-components/aspose.pdf-for-android/default.aspx).

-1. Extract the Aspose.Words.Android.jar from the latest release archive and add it to a new folder under the example you want to run.
-Add the file under a folder called "libs".
+1. Extract the Aspose.Pdf.Android.jar from the latest release archive and add it to a "libs" folder under the example you want to run.
 1. Open the project in your workspace using Eclipse with ADT.
+1. Update input/output file names.
 1. Click Run to start and choose the appropriate emulator to run the package on.

 ## Support and Contribution